Managing your pet’s weight is incredibly important. We share advice on how to reduce your pet’s weight which can lead to a happy and healthy life.

 If you have a dog or cat that is overweight, here are a few tips to help stick to your daily calorie allowance:

-- Establish what their ideal weight is to work out how much food should be fed.
+- Establish your pet’s ideal weight to work out how much food should be fed

 - If you can’t cut treats out of your pet’s diet completely, switch to lower calorie alternatives, for example: